CacheControl/json-rules-engine/README.md

 ## Conceptual Overview

-An _engine_ is composed of 4 basic building blocks: *rules*, *rule conditions*, *rule actions*, and *facts*.
+An _engine_ is composed of 4 basic building blocks: *rules*, *rule conditions*, *rule events*, and *facts*.

-_Engine_ - executes rules, emits actions, and maintains state.
+_Engine_ - executes rules, emits events, and maintains state.
 Most applications will have a single instance.

 ```js
 let engine = new Engine()
 ```

-_Rule_ - contains a set of _conditions_ and a single _action_.
+_Rule_ - contains a set of _conditions_ and a single _event_.
 When the engine is run, each rule condition is evaluated.
-If the results are truthy, the rule's _action_ is triggered.
+If the results are truthy, the rule's _event_ is triggered.

 ```js
 let rule = new Rule({ priority: 25 })  // the higher the priority, the earlier the rule will run.  default=1